 Its job is to help with implantation if one of your eggs gets fertilized and prep your body for pregnancy.

-During this time, you may notice less discharge than you did during ovulation, but it doesn’t mean it dries up completely.
+During this time, you may notice less discharge than you did during ovulation.

 Does discharge mean your period is coming soon?